Multi-variate correlation and mixtures of product measures: Introduction

 \section{Introduction}

 Let $X_1,\dots,X_n$ be an $n$-tuple of random variables.
-When $n=2$, the mutual information $\rmI(X_1\,;\,X_2)$ provides a canonical measure of the correlation between them.
+When $n=2$, the mutual information $\rmI(X_1\,;\,X_2)$ is a canonical way to quantify the dependence between them.
 Once $n\geq 3$, mutual information can be generalized in several different ways, suitable for different purposes.

 This paper focuses on two of these.
 If $X_1$, \dots, $X_n$ are finite-valued, then their `total correlation' (`TC') is

 and their `dual total correlation' (`DTC') is